hmcts/ccd-docker/README.md

 Optional compose files will allow other projects to be enabled on demand using the `enable` and `disable` commands.

+**Note on Running Optional Projects**

+If this is the first time running these optional projects from ccd docker you will need to do `./ccd compose pull` after you have enable the optional project

+Also if the database has not been created you might need to create a new ccd shared database image.
+To do this you need to:

+* Run `/ccd compose down -v`
+* Then find the id of any ccd shared database using `docker images | grep ccd-shared-database`
+* Using the ids from previous command use  `docker image rm <id>`
+* Then run `./ccd compose up -d`

+**Optional Project Commands**

 * To enable **document-management-store-app**
   * `./ccd enable backend frontend dm-store`
   * run docker-compose `./ccd compose up -d`